 However, this requirement will end when the new data protection fee comes into force.

-Three things your business should do to prepare for the GDPR
+Three things your business should do now

 Nicky Larkin, founder and managing director of Goringe Accountants: “Check to see if you are part of a professional body or a sector body.
 Check with them to see if they’ve got some good GDPR preparation shortcuts for your particular sector.”